iam-abbas/smart-surveillance-using-pi/README.md

 - A cleaner script
 - Automatic trigger system using ARN
 - Better Implementation of Telegram Bot
-- Implementation of Twilli API for phone calls
+- Implementation of Twilio API for phone calls
 - More features on web portal.
 - Cloud based implementation of model to reduce load on Pi